mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

 `````````````

 Drivers MUST record the server's `round trip time`_ (RTT)
-after each successful call to ismaster,
+after each successful call to ismaster.
+The Server Selection Spec describes how
-but `this spec does not mandate how round trip time is averaged`_.
+RTT is averaged and how it is used in server selection.

 If an ismaster call fails, the RTT is not updated.
 Furthermore, while a server's type is Unknown its RTT is null,